 SCHARP is a world-class statistical and data center dedicated to improving global health.
 SCHARP’s biostatisticians, programmers, and data management experts manage clinical and laboratory data and support statistical design and analysis of clinical trials.
 Experts in regulatory compliance, SCHARP handles all regulatory and reporting requirements according to international standards.
 SCHARP is the Statistical and Data Management Center for multiple global HIV research networks and supports the design, data management and analysis of other infectious disease and oncology clinical trials at Fred Hutch.

-Predicting Epidemics Before They Start
+Featured Lab: Predicting Epidemics Before they Start

 Evolutionary biologist Trevor Bedford uses complex statistical and computational methodology to study the rapid spread and evolution of viruses, from Influenza to Zika.
 The goal is to disrupt global epidemics before they spread.